peterirlam/peterirlam/README.md

 <!--
 **peterirlam/peterirlam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🌱 I'm currently learning full stack development by creating a holiday homes app using Express, Mongo DB & Mongoose.
+- 🌱 I'm currently learning full stack development by creating a personal project holiday homes app using Express, Mongo DB, EJS & Mongoose.
-- 🤓 Strengthening my knowledge on React JS.
+- 🤓 I'm also strengthening & advancing my knowledge on React JS.
 <!-- - 👯 I’m looking to collaborate on...nothing just at the moment!
 - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about anything regarding html, css, JS -->